Global-Health-Engineering/recycling-network-optimization/README.md

 - Conda/Miniconda
 - Git
 - A local instance of [Valhalla](https://github.com/valhalla/valhalla/) or [OpenRouteService](https://openrouteservice.org/); an ORS API key works too but is too slow for a real analysis
+- The Gurobi solver speeds things up a bit but is optional

 ### Setup
 1. Clone the repository: